WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

     Figure 48.
 URLs to be pruned and imported in bulk

-- Using the template to import files

-  In a copy of the bulk patching template, enter the following data and save the file:

-  - **Target** - specify the target URLs to be imported.

-  - **Option** - specify the action to be taken, either *PRUNE* or *RECRAWL*.

-  - **LocalFileName** - specify the local path to the file to be imported.

-  - **ModifiedMode** - specify the //TODO

-  - **LastModifiedDate** - specify the time stamp associated with the file, in the format *yyy-mm-ddThh:mm*.

 - Loading the template

   A bulk patching spreadsheet can be loaded by clicking the *Bulk Prune/Import* item in the Patch Harvest menu.
 Then